dainiusjocas/clj-jq/README.md

 # clj-jq

-A library to execute [`jq`](https://stedolan.github.io/jq/) scripts on JSON data within a Clojure application.
+A library to execute [`jq`](https://stedolan.github.io/jq/) expressions on JSON data within a Clojure application.
 It is a thin wrapper around [jackson-jq](https://github.com/eiiches/jackson-jq): a pure Java `jq` Implementation for Jackson JSON Processor.